ephemeraldisle/narya_language/docs/index.md

     Common programming tasks shouldn't require external libraries.
 Narya includes powerful built-in features for:

     - 🎯 Memory management at *your* level of comfort
+    - 🛡️ Built-in error handling
     - 🔄 Comprehensive string interpolation
-    - 🛡️ Built-in error handling
     - 🧩 Rich collection types
     - 🔗 Trait-based composition
-    - 🎨 Metaprogram to your wildest dreams
+    - ✨ Metaprogram to your wildest dreams

 ## Why Narya?

 ### 🌟 Inspiration
 After a night of frustration with inconsistencies in both Python and C#, **Narya** was born with the audacious goal to truly make "one programming language to rule them all."
-Unfortunately, Ring is already a programming language, and **Ash Nazg Durbatulûk** just doesn't quite roll off the tongue.
-So we look instead to the Ring of Fire, Narya.
+Unfortunately, Ring is already a programming language, and any combination of **Ash Nazg Durbatulûk** ("one ring to rule them all") just doesn't quite roll off the tongue.
+So instead, sticking with actually named rings of power, we look instead to the Ring of Fire, Narya, which has the best name (sorry Nenya and Vilya, your time will come).
 Just as it was crafted to inspire others to resist tyranny and despair, **Narya** is designed to resist the tyranny of complexity and the despair of inconsistent design.
 Naturally, of course, it is and will always be free and open source, forever. *Hopefully I'll never need some help keeping the Tolkien estate off my back.* 😇

+### 🙌 Developer Ergonomics
+Your hands are important.
+Why should we continue to sacrifice them in the name of code that's easier for computers to parse like it’s still 1972 or 1987?
+As someone with a history of various wrist and finger repetitive strain injuries, I view every extra keypress, every extra held modifier, or layer-shifting key as one more tiny dagger into your hands' longevity.
+Narya aims to be as friendly to type as possible by using a limited set of symbols and reducing unnecessary syntactic noise, making it both more comfortable to write and more aesthetically pleasing.

 ### 🎯 Design Philosophy
 Unlike languages that grow organically over decades, Narya is purposefully crafted with a clear vision.
 Every feature must pass the "Ring Test":